-We do not know exactly when and where quilting originated but there is no doubt that it was used as garment, decoration and furnishing in many parts of the world many ages ago.
+We do not know exactly when and where quilting originated but there is no doubt that it was used as a garment, decoration, and furnishing in many parts of the world many ages ago.
 From the carved ivory figure of a Pharaoh of the Egyptian First Dynasty to a quilted floor covering in Mongolia and quilted garments of the European knights- quilt making is an art that has been passed on for many generations.

 In the United States of America, the first reference to quilts goes back to the 17th century and the earliest surviving American quilt is the Saltonstall quilt that dates back to 1704.
-Quilt making flourished in the 1800’s as European colonists came to the country finding a home in the Great Plains, where quilts were sewn for bed, door and window covers, floor mats and sometimes used as currency.
+Quilt making flourished in the 1800s as European colonists came to the country finding a home in the Great Plains, where quilts were sewn for bed, door and window covers, floor mats, and sometimes used as currency.
 The Quilting Bee later started in the area where women gathered together to socialize and work on quilt tops.
 Similar activities were also happening in other parts of the world and the tradition of quilt making continued.

 The Pioneering Jean Ray Laury

 She also published a number of books which included the Appliqué Stitchery, The Art of Quilt and Her Quilts and Coverlets: A Contemporary Approach, where she challenged the public to do away with the apparent separation between fine art and functional craft and urged them to consider all types of needlework as creative media.
-The art quilt movement dubbed as the California Art Quilt Revolution was then underway.
+The art quilt movement dubbed the California Art Quilt Revolution was then underway.

 The California Art Quilt Revolution

-In the period between 1966 and 1986 in California, more middle class white women, with university art training, began making art quilts.
+In the period between 1966 and 1986 in California, more middle-class white women, with university art training, began making art quilts.
 They utilized the heritage of quilt and art history by blending quilt making techniques and historic cultural associations with the principles of contemporary art.
 By creating their original designs through the old and the new, they developed quilt making techniques in expressing their creativity.
 For the first time, quilts were not anymore exclusively created as functional items for home and domestic use but were also considered as aesthetic art objects.

 Contemporary Quilt Artists

-Joan Schulze, Pacita Abad and Faith Ringgold are three contemporary quilt artists that have gained international prominence.
-Schulze’s experimental and ground-breaking work in the quilt medium are exhibited internationally, and are included in the collections of the Museum of Arts & Design, the National Museum of American Art’s Renwick Gallery, the John M. Walsh Collection of Contemporary Art Quilts, and other collections in the United States, Europe, and Japan.
+Joan Schulze, Pacita Abad, and Faith Ringgold are three contemporary quilt artists that have gained international prominence.
+Schulze’s experimental and ground-breaking work in the quilt medium is exhibited internationally, and are included in the collections of the Museum of Arts & Design, the National Museum of American Art’s Renwick Gallery, the John M. Walsh Collection of Contemporary Art Quilts, and other collections in the United States, Europe, and Japan.

 The paintings of Filipina artist Pacita Abad combine expressive painting with trapunto which is a technique that involves quilting and sewing pieces of patterned fabrics.
 She is famous for her mixed media works entitled, “How Mali Lost Her Accent” and “I Thought the Streets Were Paved with Gold”.